pchiorean/Indentz/docs/README.md

 ### Miscellaneous

 #### **`Clip`** <small>Num\*</small>
-To handle some items it is sometimes useful to temporarily insert them into a container (clipping frame).
-The script inserts the selected items into a clipping frame or restores them if they are already clipped.
+To handle some objects it is sometimes useful to temporarily insert them into a container (clipping frame).
+The script inserts the selected objects into a clipping frame or restores them if they are already clipped.

 **Note:** It uses the clipboard, so make sure you don't lose anything important.

 #### **`ClipUndo`** <small>⌃Num\*</small>
-Releases one or several items from their clipping frames (you can select any items, it will only release the clipped ones).
-If nothing is selected, it will release all clipped items.
+Releases one or several objects from their clipping frames (you can select any objects, it will only release the clipped ones).
+If nothing is selected, it will release all clipped objects.

 #### **`LabelPage`**
 Adds a custom label on the current page slug, on the **info** layer.